Crypt TV

-Crypt TV is an American entertainment company focused on developing, producing and distributing horror themed digital content, with an emphasis on monsters and recurring characters in linked universes.
-It was founded by Jack Davis and Eli Roth in 2015 and backed by Jason Blum and Blumhouse Productions.
+Crypt TV is an American entertainment company founded by Jack Davis and filmmaker Eli Roth in April 2015, focused on the creation and distribution of horror-themed digital content with an emphasis on recurring monsters and characters in linked universes.
+Its creation was backed by producer Jason Blum and Blumhouse Productions.

-Crypt specializes in short-form horror videos made for the internet, including viral characters such as the Birch and the Look-See.
+Crypt specializes in short-form online horror videos, including characters that have gone viral such as The Birch and The Look-See.
 The company has a combined social media following of 5 million likes on Facebook and 3.41 million subscribers on YouTube.